Free TX Permit Practice Test

 Texas has a Graduated Driver License (GDL) Program, which requires those under the age of 18 to first get a learner’s license, and then get a provisional license until they turn 18.
 You can start this process of getting your learner’s license anywhere between the ages of 15 to 18 years old – to get the learner’s license, you must pass a knowledge exam (also known as the permit test), a vision exam, and the non-driving portion of a driver’s education course.

 The official permit test given by Texas has a total of 30 questions, and requires a passing score of at least 80% – meaning you must correctly answer 24/30 questions to pass the exam.

-A better question might be why NOT take the TX DMV Practice Test?
+A better question might be why NOT take the test?
 And it’ll let you know about how well you’ll do on the real test!
 If you score well, you know that you’ve got a good idea of the rules of the road – and if you don’t, then you know what you’ll need to study to prepare yourself.
 Extra practice like this can help you avoid failing and needing to do the unfortunate walk out of the DMV without your permit!

 Don’t Forget Before You Get Your License